MahmoudEzzatAbdul-Rahman/arrive/README.md

 # arrive
 home sweet home, actions for smart home upon arriving (using geofences).

-Initially I'm supporting garage gate and garage lights toggle, could add more in the future
+Initially supporting ewelink login, with a lambda fn endpoint to handle the requests.

 ## Installation